spoonless/luapoly/README.md

 	love luapoly

-You pass as argument a file path to load polygon.
+If you like, you can pass as argument a file path to load a polygon.
 A polygon file is a text file containing comma separated list of x,y coordinates.

 	love luapoly luapoly/samples/poly.poly